nayr31/GA-Project/README.md

 ## Notes

 - User prompts and inputs have a level of error that it can correct for, but it won't catch something like a negative population size.
+This may include oversights on `scanner.nextLine()`, which can sometimes skip your first input.
--
+- The display which shows the progression of the generations can only show points within the limit of its bounding box.
+I've tried to offset this with a scaling factor, but points that are negative will always be off of the preview window.

 ## File details

 ### GAProj.java

 The main class.
-This takes care of populating, calculating, and in general all things that need to happen when it comes to number crunching.
+Holds the crossover methods and

 ### FileDecoder.java